Charles Way: Post-playing career

 After his playing career, Way spent 14 years with the Giants as their director of player development.
 In 2014, he became head of the NFL's player engagement department.

 Personal life

-Way lives in Wayne, New Jersey, with his wife Tahesha, the current Lieutenant Governor and Secretary of State of New Jersey, and a former member of the Passaic County Board of Chosen Freeholders.
-They have four children.
+Way lives in Wayne, New Jersey, with his wife Tahesha, who previously served as New Jersey's Lieutenant Governor, Secretary of State, and as a member of the Passaic County Board of Chosen Freeholders.
+Charles and Tahesha have four children.